omarashrafdev/CLIMAN/docs/PRD-CLIMAN.md

 # Product Requirements Document (PRD): CLIMAN (v 1.0)

-CLIMAN is a clinic management tool designed to enable doctors to help their patients through sharing their patients data with other doctors.
-It also allows doctors and patients to manage their appointments.
+CLIMAN revolutionizes clinic management, empowering doctors to deliver superior patient care by facilitating seamless data sharing among healthcare professionals.
+Additionally, it provides robust appointment management capabilities for both doctors and patients.

-# Experience: Doctors
+## Experience: Doctors

-## Dashboard
+### Dashboard

-The main page of site is the dashboard and it has some graphs and total numbers (Appointments - Requests - Patients - Rating - Payment)

-Without signing in, users will get the public home page.
-After signing in, users can view their dashboard.
+The central hub of CLIMAN is its dynamic dashboard, featuring insightful graphs and key metrics, including Appointments, Requests, Patients, Ratings, and Payment summaries.
+Users seamlessly transition from the public home page to their personalized dashboard upon signing in.

-## Patient List
+### Patient List

-The site will contain a list of all patients associated with the doctor viewing the page, each patient showing up with his name, email, picture, next appointment date, last appointment date, register date.

-The list has search by name, email, and phone number.
-The list has sorting by name and different dates.
-Each patient has his own page that contain all the information associated to his account.
+CLIMAN hosts a comprehensive patient list tailored for each viewing doctor.
+Patient profiles showcase essential details such as name, email, picture, next appointment date, last appointment date, and registration date.
+The list supports efficient search and sorting by name and various dates.
+Individual patient pages offer a detailed overview of their associated information.

-## Appointments
+### Appointments

-Users can view their appointments list for all the patients associated with the doctor viewing the page that contains patient name, treatment, date & time, and last visit.

-The list has search by name, email, and phone number.
-The list has sorting by name and different dates.
-The list has filtering by treatment and specific date range.
-Each appointment has his own page that contain all the information associated to this appointment.
+Effortless appointment management is at the core of CLIMAN.
+Doctors can effortlessly access and navigate through their appointments list, featuring patient names, treatment details, date & time, and last visit information.
+The list supports intuitive search, sorting, and filtering options, ensuring a personalized and efficient scheduling experience.
+Each appointment has a dedicated page, consolidating all pertinent information.

-## Settings
+### Settings

-Users can view their profile settings which contain
+CLIMAN empowers users to tailor their experience through the Settings section, offering essential functionalities:
-- Change password
+- **Change Password:** Ensure account security with password updates.
-- Change email
+- **Change Email:** Seamlessly modify the registered email address.
-- Edit profile information
+- **Edit Profile Information:** Customize and update profile details.
-- Disable Account
+- **Disable Account:** Temporarily deactivate the CLIMAN account if needed.

+CLIMAN's user-centric design and feature-rich interface redefine clinic management, providing doctors with an intuitive and powerful tool to enhance patient care and streamline administrative tasks.